 NordVPN takes another round thanks to powerful anti-censorship measures, such as Obfuscated Servers and NordWhisper, both of which allow it to work in China and other countries with restricted internet.

-It’s time to end this CyberGhost vs NordVPN duel and see who won.
+It’s time to end this CyberGhost vs NordVPN duel.
 NordVPN is a clear winner in pretty much all aspects.
 It’s faster, offers better-looking apps, and supports more simultaneous connections.
 Privacy-wise, they’re equal, but we found NordVPN’s more abundant and useful security features better.